What is Para swimming?

 Para swimming in New Zealand

 Para swimming is one of the most competed Para sports in New Zealand.
-42 Paralympians represented New Zealand in Para swimming from the beginning of the Paralympic Games up to Tokyo 2020.
+42 Paralympians represented New Zealand in Para swimming from the beginning of the Paralympic Games up to the present day.
 This makes it New Zealand’s second most popular Para sport at the Paralympics (after Para athletics).
-To meet some of New Zealand’s Para swimmers, see below.
+Meet some of New Zealand’s Para swimmers.

 The New Zealand Para Swimming Programme is run by Swimming New Zealand.